vikashPirth/voice-skill-sdk/docs/config.md

 # Skill Configuration Reference

-Skills microservice has a number of configuration settings.
+Skill microservice has a number of configuration settings.
 These setting are stored in a configuration file, named `skill.conf` per convention.

 During a skill startup, the SDK searches this file in the following well-known locations: